galczo5/mythical-angular/content/posts/change-detection-strategies.md

 ### Fact 1. `Default` strategy checks a lot more than `OnPush`

 It's easy to test it.
-Just click on `set value` button or follow the instructions bellow"
+Just click on `set value` button or follow the instructions bellow:

 1. Click on the button "set value" in Default Strategy parent
 2. Value should be displayed below Child 1 in Default Strategy